Sweet Love, Bitter (film): Plot

 The film opens with Richie "Eagle" Stokes (Dick Gregory) found dead in his bed before showing the journey of how he got there.
 He is a jazz musician, jaded by how society treats him and seeks to numb himself with drugs, liquor and women.
 He crosses paths with David Hillary (Don Murray), a white male and former professor, when they both find themselves at a pawn shop.
 Hillary is distraught by the loss of his wife in a car accident, convinced that he is the cause of her death.
 They bond over drinks only to be found by Keel Robinson (Robert Hooks), Stokes' friend and former reverend.
 Robinson offers to provide Hillary with a room in exchange for working at the coffee shop he owns.

 Robinson and Hillary find Stokes at Candy's (Jeri Archer) house, over-dosed but not yet dead.
-From here the film further explores the relationship between Robinson his girlfriend Della(Diane Varsi) where they exhibit doubts and fears of interracial discrimination.
+From here the film further explores the relationship between Robinson and his girlfriend Della (Diane Varsi), where they exhibit doubts and fears of interracial discrimination.

 While waiting for Hillary to finish a job interview for a professor position, Stokes is accosted by a policeman.
-Hillary had seen the altercation from afar but had done nothing help him.
+Hillary had seen the altercation from afar but had done nothing to help him.
 When Stokes find out, he vents and seeks the company of Candy.
 Stokes passes away that night from a heroin overdose but Robinson says that his cause of death was, "resisting reality."
 Hillary and Robinson part their ways.